 The University of Maine School of Performing Arts Division of Music offers graduate studies leading to the Master of Music degree with majors in Music Education (with optional emphasis in conducting), and Performance.
-These majors are fully accredited by the National Association of Schools of Music.
+The Master of Music in Music Education degree will be offered with a combination of in-person and online coursework.
+If a graduate student chooses an optional concentration in choral or instrumental conducting, that part will require on-site coursework.
+These majors are fully accredited by NASM, the National Association of Schools of Music.

 Individualized curricula are designed to meet students' interests and needs while offering a balanced program of academic and professional courses.